Asik-ali/Asik-ali/README.md

 ## About me
 I'm a full stack developer.
 I like to work with React, Firebase, AWS, MongoDB, NodeJS and Python.
-I'm a open-source development enthusiast, an instructor and a freelancer.
+I'm a open-source development enthusiast and a freelancer.

 ### "Code until you find your solution"! 👋